 At Harris & Harris Injury Lawyers, our Las Vegas spinal cord injury attorneys are going to put our decades of experience to work on your case so we can secure the compensation you deserve.

 Spinal cord injury victims have a limited amount of time to file a claim under Nevada’s statute of limitations.
 This law (Nev.
 Rev. Stat. § 11.190(4)(e)) states that a personal injury claim must be filed within two years from the date the injury occurs.
-If you fail to file within that time, your case will likely be dismissed, and the courts will bar you from obtaining any compensation.
+If you fail to file within that time, your personal injury case will likely be dismissed, and the courts will bar you from obtaining any compensation.

 Two years can seem like a long time, but it’s not.
 Here are just some reasons why you shouldn’t wait before filing a lawsuit: